skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 ### **1.6 Metrics of Success**
 What are the specific, measurable criteria for evaluating your project?

+We evaluate our system on several specific criteria.

+- Tracking Accuracy: We compare the system’s estimated vehicle trajectories and counts against ground-truth data from the CARLA simulator.
+Metrics include the count error (difference between actual number of vehicles in the zone and our estimate over time) and track continuity metrics from multi-object tracking literature (e.g. identity switches, false positives/negatives).
+A successful outcome would be high accuracy in maintaining the correct count of vehicles and correctly keeping identities from entry to exit.
+For example, we might use the Multi-Object Tracking Accuracy (MOTA) or **(TODO: what is this??)** ID F1-score to quantify this.
+Dwell Time
+- Error: We measure how accurately we estimate each vehicle’s dwell time inside the zone (time between entry and exit).
+The goal is to be within a small margin (e.g. within a few seconds of ground truth).
+- Localization Coarseness: Although we do not attempt fine-grained positioning for interior vehicles, we evaluate whether the system’s coarse position estimates (based on nearest camera region) are correct.
+For instance, if the side-channel indicates activity at a particular interior camera, do we correctly attribute it to a vehicle near that camera?
+- Latency: We assess the delay between a real event (vehicle enters, moves, exits) and the system’s detection or update of that event.
+The system should operate in real-time or near-real-time.
+We log the time it takes for a WiFi motion spike to be processed and integrated into the tracker, and for an edge detection to create or update a track.
+Ideally, this latency is low enough for practical use (on the order of one frame, e.g. <0.1s in simulation).
+- Resource Usage: We monitor computational load and network overhead.
+A key metric is whether the fusion algorithm runs faster than real-time on our hardware (if it cannot keep up with the 20 FPS camera rate, that’s a failure).
+We also note network bandwidth used by our side-channel monitoring (the Wireshark/pcap data capture) to ensure it’s minimal.

+Success is defined by meeting target thresholds in these metrics – for example, maintaining >90% tracking accuracy, <1 vehicle count error most of the time, identification fidelity across cameras, and real-time performance.

 ---

 # **2. Related Work**